Welcome!

 Courses, Certificate and Programs

-The Asian American and Asian Studies department currently offers 11 courses, and five new ones starting Fall 2020.
-Starting in 2020-21, we will also offer a Certificate of Achievement in Asian American Studies.
+The Asian American and Asian Studies department offers 14 courses and a Certificate of Achievement in Asian American Studies.

 "I think that learning about immigration policies in American history was particularly important for me to understand given the current political climate and contemporary issues surrounding immigration."